viper-development/apps.viperdev.io/_pages/about.markdown

 permalink: /about/
 ---

-Viper Development is a Software Development company that helps startups to bring their app to the store within no time on a tight budget.
+Viper Development is a Software Development company that helps startups to bring their app to the store or to the web within no time on a tight budget.

 ## Our Core Values